-How is Bruce Willis' health?
-What to know about his dementia diagnosis and illness
+Bruce Willis' daughter shares new video from Thanksgiving: 'My guy'

 Bruce Willis health update 2023

-The last info that his family shared about Bruce Willis' health was in February 2023, when they revealed Bruce Willis' diagnosis was frontotemporal dementia.
+She added that accepting his diagnosis has been "painful, but ... just being in the know of what is happening to Bruce makes it a little easier."

+She also shared that it's been "a beautiful thing amongst the sadness" to watch how her two daughters are learning traits like "love, patience and resilience" from caring for their father.

-At the time, they shared in a statement on his ex-wife Demi Moore's Instagram that "challenges with communication are just one symptom of the disease Bruce faces.
-While this is painful, it is a relief to finally have a clear diagnosis."
+In February 2023, the Willis family shared in a statement that they finally had a "clear diagnosis" of frontotemporal dementia, adding that "challenges with communication are just one symptom of the disease Bruce faces."

-But since then, his family has shared moments along the way that shed light to how his condition is progressing.
-For example, in August, Bruce Willis' wife, Emma Heming Willis, shared that she often struggles with staying positive with caring for her husband.
+Since then, his family has shared moments along the way that shed light to how his condition is progressing.
+For example, in August 2023, Heming Willis shared that she often struggles with staying positive with caring for her husband.

 "I have to make a conscious effort every single day to live the best life that I can,” she said in an Instagram video.
 “I do that for myself.
 I do that for our two children and Bruce, who would not want me to live any other way.”

-Note: CORRECTION (Nov.
-12, 2023, 4:34 p.m.): An earlier version of this story misstated the source of Tallulah Willis' update on Bruce Willis' health.
-The interview was on "The Drew Barrymore Show," not "The Kelly Clarkson Show."